ikosmidis/coursehand/README.md

-We can update the handbook pages one-by-one by converting the corresponding file into html format, copy that html content into the clipboard, and then paste itto the `html` window that Sitebuilder provides.
+We can update the handbook pages one-by-one by converting the corresponding file into html format, copy that html content into the clipboard, and then paste into the `html` window that Sitebuilder provides.
 The conversion and the copying can be done using the `Rmd_to_html()` functions.
-For example, the content for `https://warwick.ac.uk/fac/sci/statistics/currentstudents/handbooks/morse/year4mmorse-g30b/` can be updated by editting `0210-year4mmorse-g30b.Rmd` and doing
+For example, the content for `https://warwick.ac.uk/fac/sci/statistics/currentstudents/handbooks/morse/year4mmorse-g30b/` can be updated by editing `0210-year4mmorse-g30b.Rmd` and doing

     Rmd_to_html("0210-year4mmorse-g30b.Rmd",
                 course = "morse",